Kansas State Wildcats football: Good for a "first down"

-In 1992, K-State installed a new press box and the public address announcer caught on and helped start what would become a K-State tradition.
-After a Wildcat first down, the announcer would say, "Good for a Wildcat first down."
-Now, with the addition of the first down and touchdown arm motions, K-State's P.A. announcer no longer even needs to finish the phrase, as the Wildcat fans finish it for him.
+In 1992, K-State installed a new press box and, with the support of two Ahearn Fund donors, Randy Shoemaker and John Badke, began a tradition that would become a hallmark of Wildcat games.
+After the public address announcer would announce the number of yards gained on a play, Shoemaker and Badke would yell and gesture, “Good for a Wildcat first down!”
+The announcer soon adopted the call, helping establish it as a K-State tradition.
+Now, following a Wildcat first down, the announcer says, “Good for a Wildcat first down,” and with the addition of the accompanying arm motions for first downs and touchdowns, the fans often complete the phrase themselves, making it a fully interactive tradition.

 Player honors

 Former KSU quarterbacks Lynn Dickey and Steve Grogan had their jersey number 11 retired by the university to jointly honor both players.
 It is the only number retired by the football program.

 In 2002, the athletic department inducted the first class into its Ring of Honor.
 The honored players' names and jersey numbers are on the facade of the east side of the stadium.
 The first class consisted of Dickey, Grogan, Sean Snyder, Jaime Mendez, Gary Spani, and Veryl Switzer.

 In 2008, a second class was inducted into the Ring of Honor, consisting of Terence Newman, Martín Gramática, David Allen, and Mark Simoneau.